Green Revolution: Effects on food security

 The energy for the Green Revolution was provided by fossil fuels in the form of fertilizers (natural gas), pesticides (oil), and hydrocarbon fueled irrigation.
 The development of synthetic nitrogen fertilizer has significantly supported global population growth — it has been estimated that almost half the people on the Earth are currently fed as a result of synthetic nitrogen fertilizer use.
-According to ICIS Fertilizers managing editor Julia Meehan, "People don’t realise that 50% of the world’s food relies on fertilisers."
+According to ICIS Fertilizers managing editor Julia Meehan, "People don't realise that 50% of the world's food relies on fertilisers."

-The world population has grown by about five billion since the beginning of the Green Revolution and many believe that, without the Revolution, there would have been greater famine and malnutrition.
+The world population has grown by about five billion since the beginning of the Green Revolution.
 India saw annual wheat production rise from 10 million tons in the 1960s to 73 million in 2006.
 The average person in the developing world consumes roughly 25% more calories per day now than before the Green Revolution.
-Between 1950 and 1984, as the Green Revolution transformed agriculture around the globe, world grain production increased by about 160%.
+Between 1950 and 1984, as the Green Revolution transformed agriculture around the globe, world grain production increased by 160%.

 The production increases fostered by the Green Revolution are often credited with having helped to avoid widespread famine, and for feeding billions of people.

-There are also claims that the Green Revolution has decreased food security for a large number of people.
-One claim involves the shift of subsistence-oriented cropland to cropland oriented towards production of grain for export or animal feed.
-For example, the Green Revolution replaced much of the land used for pulses that fed Indian peasants for wheat, which did not make up a large portion of the peasant diet.